Kitty (terminal emulator)

 kitty is a free and open-source GPU-accelerated terminal emulator for Linux, macOS, and some BSD distributions.
-Focused on performance and features, kitty is written in a mix of C and Python programming languages.
-It provides GPU support. kitty shares its name with another program — KiTTY — a fork of PuTTY for Microsoft Windows.
+It is written in a mix of C, Python and Go programming languages. kitty shares its name with another program — KiTTY — a fork of PuTTY for Microsoft Windows.

 Features

 Kitty supports supplemental programs called kittens that add features to kitty.
 Other features include: